 What happens if I overdose?

-What should I avoid while taking Wellbutrin SR (bupropion)?
+What should I avoid while taking bupropion?

-Wellbutrin SR (bupropion) side effects
+Wellbutrin SR side effects

+Wellbutrin SR may cause serious side effects.
 Call your doctor at once if you have:

 a seizure (convulsions);